AllanccWang/electronic_projects/LAB14_Verify_P2N2222A_Amplifier-Transistor/README.md

 | Emitter | ground | GND |

 # Code
 This program tests the P2N2222A transistor's functionality as a common-emitter digital switch.
 It drives the base HIGH and LOW and verifies that the collector voltage switches accordingly.
+We also make sure the test can actually detect a failure!
+A test that always passes is not a useful test, please refer to "Results_test_condition_Pass_and_fail.txt" file for failure condition and explanation.

 Test Flow:
 1. Initialize GPIO pins.